-The mounding green shrubs in this photo are strategically placed to keep the attention on the vibrant red bridge.
+The mounding green shrubs in this photo are strategically placed to keep the attention on the focal point – the red foot bridge.

 Can you imagine this bridge surrounded by several strong shapes and colors all competing for the spotlight?

-On a smaller scale are the gentle mounding forms of the evergreens that softly embrace the lantern focal point.
+On a smaller scale, the gentle mounding forms of the evergreens are used to softly embrace the focal point stone lantern..

-Their quiet presence lets the stone lantern shine in this grouping.
+Their quiet presence of the shrubs lets the stone lantern shine in this grouping.

 Memorable gardens contain memorable moments, sometimes as a result of a playful sense of humor.

 An example of this is the curtain of weeping evergreen branches that have been cleverly trained to grow over the walkway.

 This ‘curtain’ greets each visitor, as they walk under it and enter the garden.

 The creative placement of the Japanese maple’s draping form echoes the neighboring cascading stream that flows around it.